Coral nursery project | Artificial reef site | Meet the team

 Hija was an active member of his high school’s environmental club and graduated with several awards including an Environmental Certificate.
 He went on to do a Intercultural Relations Diploma at Tumaini University, Dar es Salaam, before working as a young entrepreneur.
 His passion for the environment made him a strong candidate for the position of an Oceans Without Borders’ Community and Conservation (C & C) marine ranger.

 Marine rangers have the chance to write the future.
-They’re environmental revolutionaries, “doctors” of the ocean, of the animals and communities.
+They’re environmental revolutionaries, “doctors” of the ocean, the animals and island communities.

 Haji has always had an interest in conservation.
 Following his completion of high school, he completed some short courses in computer science, management, and conservation before taking up a position as a receptionist in a small hotel.
 When he saw the Oceans Without Borders’ advertisement for a Community and Conservation (C & C) marine ranger, he was quick to apply and started his training following a successful interview.